 My new favorite headphones for outdoor runs are AfterShokz Trekz Air (currently out of stock on amazon, best price is direct from AfterShokz and they’ll still ship free).
 The Trekz Air are light and comfortable but most importantly SAFE for running or cycling outdoors.
 They use bone conducting technology so you hear WITHOUT YOUR EARS, isn’t that crazy?
 That way you can still be aware of traffic or your running buddies while still hearing your music and coaching!
 They do work with the bike as well, I use them when I need to keep an ear on my kids but need to keep the wise explicit words of Robin and Cardi B to myself.

 HEART RATE MONITOR – If you would like your heart rate to appear on the bike, you will need at minimum a chest strap or armband that is ANT+ compatible (not Polar, not Bluetooth, typically Garmin).
-Steven Little’s pick for an optional watch is the Garmin Fenix 3.
-Heart rate zone training has recently become very popular and updates to the heart rate portion of user interface appear to be forthcoming.
+Steven Little’s pick for an optional watch was the Garmin Fenix 3.
 You can of course, use any HRM even if it does not connect to the bike, but you will not see your data with the rest of your Peloton metrics.
 I’m still searching for the perfect Peloton/HRM/Wearable configuration, if you have a recommendation, let me know!